Can Employment Pass Holders Buy Property in Malaysia?

 • Income tax number & the place of submission of the income tax (applicable for sub-sale purchase only).

-4. Within 14 days from the date of signing of the sales form (or offer to purchase), sign the Sales & Purchase Agreement (SPA), deed of the mutual covenant (if applicable) and other transactional documents.
+4. Within 14 days from the date of signing the sales form (or offer to purchase), sign the Sales & Purchase Agreement (SPA), deed of the mutual covenant (if applicable) and other transactional documents.
 Pay the 10% deposit to the developer/vendor.

 5. Solicitor to apply for state authority consent.
-Purchaser to provide the following documents to the solicitor:
+Purchaser is to provide the following documents to the solicitor:

 • Latest quit rent and assessment receipt of the property